The Internet Theater Magazine of Reviews, Features, Annotated Listings

 With Frank Langella in the lead, the 2016 production of the middle play in Zeller's trilogy, The Father was mounted in a Broadway theater.

-The America production of The Mother, which actually launched the trilogy, also features a lead with star power — the French film actress Isabellr Huppert.
+The American production of The Mother, which actually launched the trilogy, also features a lead with star power — the French film actress Isabellr Huppert.
 While the Atlantic Theater where it just opened is in Chelsea rather than uptown, it's one of New York's most distinguished, high profile Off-Broadway venues.
 And they've given it a top drawer production, with the busy Trip Cullman at the helm.
 Besides Huppert to play Anne, the titular mother, we have film and TV veteran Chris Noth to play Peter, her husband.

 Though Huppert's accent takes a bit of getting used to, this is a minor problem since she's an amazingly powerful physical actress.
 There is a problem, however, with the play itself.
 Though structured the same way as The Father, the result simply doesn't have the same emotional impact or dramatic vigor.